wesleybits/LambdaFall/README.md

-Upon starting it up, you'll see a happy colon at the top and several co-centric rings of circles slowly prominading around their shared midpoint.
-Typing in a number and pressing enter will cause the interface to go through a quick convultion and yield the number and it's Church numeral printed vertically along the side.
+Upon starting it up, you'll see a happy colon at the top and several co-centric rings of circles slowly promenading around their shared midpoint.
+Typing in a number and pressing enter will cause the interface to go through a quick convulsion and yield the number and it's Church numeral printed vertically along the side.
 Great, huh?